glesica/intro-to-elixir/notes.md

 roots make it perfect for modern Internet development.
 Mobile back-ends, chat systems, and web applications are all good candidates for Erlang implementation.

-# How Erlang does soft real-time
+# How Erlang does concurrency

 http://jlouisramblings.blogspot.com/2013/01/how-erlang-does-scheduling.html